Bettongia pusilla McNamara, 1997:98

 Other references:

-Baynes, A. (1987).
+Baynes, Alexander.
+(1987).
 The original mammal fauna of the Nullarbor and southern peripheral regions: evidence from skeletal remains in superficial cave deposits, pp. 139-152, 401-402.
 In: McKenzie, N. L. and Robinson, A. C. (eds.).
 A Biological Survey of the Nullarbor Region South and Western Australia in 1984.
 Adelaide: S. Aust.
 Dept. Environment and Planning.

 Boscacci, L.J., McKenzie, N.L., and Kemper, C.M.
 1987.
 Mammals.
 In: N.L.
 McKenzie and A.C.
 Robinson (eds), A biological survey of the Nullarbor region South and Western Australia in 1984, pp. 103-137.
 South Australian Department of Environment and Planning, Adelaide.